 2. The VAE server has information of the V2X UEs from the V2X specific application server.

-Figure A.3.3-1: Network situation and QoS monitoring
+Figure B.2.3-1: Network situation and QoS monitoring

 1. The VAE server sends a monitoring request to the SCEF by including the V2X application information corresponding to one or many V2X UEs.

-Editor's note: The details of the information related to V2X UEs is FFS.

 2. The SCEF provides a monitoring response to the VAE server indicating the success or failure for initiating monitoring of network situation and QoS for the requested information.

 3. The SCEF monitors the network situation for the V2X application and the V2X UEs.